-BMA Payroll's HR360 is a complete on-line attorney reviewed library of human resource (HR) compliance that will assist you with everything from recruiting, interviewing, and hiring employees to performance reviews and termination.
+BMA Payroll's HR Content Library & tools is a complete on-line attorney reviewed library of human resource (HR) compliance that will assist you with everything from recruiting, interviewing, and hiring employees to performance reviews and termination.
 The HR library and human resource support is a great tool specifically designed for small to medium sized businesses and is very simple to use and navigate.

 - State HR Related Laws covering areas like unemployment, FMLA, drug testing, and record keeping.
 In this section, you can click on any of the 50 states and get specifics about the local state laws related to HR.